decipher6/crunchy-combinator/ETHICS.md

 * Violate any laws or regulations related to data privacy, intellectual property, or security.
 * Engage in any illegal or harmful activities.

-## Continuous Improvement

-The project will continuously evaluate and improve its ethics and practices.
-The project will:

-* Regularly review and update its ethics document.
-* Regularly review and update its data handling practices.
-* Regularly review and update its security practices.